We all live with some degree of fear.

 The truth is that the average American has an exceptionally low probability of being a victim of a violent crime.
 We are much more likely to be harmed in a car crash due to our own reckless behavior.
 There are certainly dangerous places in the world, but most of this is localized to certain easily identifiable areas.
 Much of the Middle East is still safe to travel and welcomes visitors.
 Many parts of the globe still look up to the US and millions of people still try to emigrate here each year.
 Of course, 9/11 was a terrible event and touched many of us personally but it was a isolated occurrence.
 Britain, Spain, and Israel have been subject to many more terrorist attacks over the past half century not to mention the plight of many developing nations who have been ravaged by civil wars, ruthless dictatorships, and countless random acts of violence.
 I can understand how people in certain parts of the world feel fearful, but why us?

 My cynical answer is that fearful people are easily controlled.
 They are also easy to divide and conquer and set against one another.
 Power is much easier to acquire when people are afraid, careers are advanced, and a lot of money is to be made by those looking to cash in on our collective paranoia.
 It is irresponsible for a leader to use fear for political or business gain.
 His/her job is to give people courage, alleviate their unfounded anxieties, embolden our natural human fortitude and resilience, separate real from perceived threats, solve rather than just identify problems, avoid knee jerk responses to serious issues, not fall victim to lowest common denominator thinking, and rally us around a common positive purpose.
-As the saying goes, “it’s easy to make war, but much harder to win the peace.”
+As the saying goes, “it’s easy to make a war, but much harder to win a peace.”

 Watching the Vice-Presidential debate last night, both candidates tried to scare us multiple times with the potential consequences of what their competitor might do or is doing.
 I can’t believe that so many of us fall for this nonsense.
 When society starts to worry more about what it can lose rather than what it can build and gain, we are on a slippery slope.
 When fear drives our universal dialogue and unduly influences decision making, we box ourselves in rather than broadening our possibilities.
 Fear sells, but the costs can be significant and sometimes irreversible.
 I’ll leave you with four quotes from men I admire: